krisheswaran/krisheswaran.github.io/_posts/2024-03-03-ai-endorses-ballot-measures.md

- matter via ChatGPT, which provided a few paragraphs of analysis followed by the following statement: "As of now, there hasn't been a specific recommendation from SPUR (San Francisco Bay Area Planning and Urban Research Association) or a direct statement on their stance regarding Proposition E.."
+ matter via ChatGPT, which provided a few paragraphs of analysis followed by the following statement: "As of now, there hasn't been a specific recommendation from SPUR (San Francisco Bay Area Planning and Urban Research Association) or a direct statement on their stance regarding Proposition E."